AutoDTCs – OBD-II Trouble Code LookupAutoDTCs – OBD-II Trouble Code Lookup

 Symptoms

-• Scan tool: Grille air shutter module B appears “not responding,” disappears from the module list, or drops offline during a network scan.
+• Scan tool behavior: Grille air shutter module B does not respond, drops offline intermittently, or disappears from the ECU list during a network scan.

 Common Causes

-• Power feed fault to grille air shutter module B: A blown fuse, open feed, or high-resistance splice can power the module down so it stops transmitting network messages.
+• Grille air shutter module B lost power feed: A blown fuse, failed relay, or open in the B+ supply prevents the module from waking up, so it stops transmitting network messages.

 Diagnosis Steps

-5. Verify module power and ground with a voltage-drop test under load.
-Command the shutters with the scan tool if possible, or key ON to wake the module.
-Measure voltage drop from battery positive to the module power pin, and from module ground pin to battery negative; keep ground drop under 0.1V with the circuit operating.
+5. Verify module power and ground with voltage-drop testing under load.
+Command the shutters with the scan tool if the module will communicate, or key on and allow the system to wake up.
+Measure voltage drop from battery positive to the module B+ pin while powered.
+Then measure ground drop from module ground pin to battery negative.
+Keep ground drop under 0.1V with the circuit operating.

 Possible Fixes